RKrahl/pytest-dependency/doc/src/usage.rst

 .. literalinclude:: ../examples/testclass.py

-In `TestClass` the default names for the tests are used, which is the name of the respective method in this case, while in `TestClassNamed` these names are overridden an explicit name argument to the :func:`pytest.mark.dependency` marker.
+In `TestClass` the default names for the tests are used, which is build from the name of the class and the respective method in this case, while in `TestClassNamed` these names are overridden by an explicit name argument to the :func:`pytest.mark.dependency` marker.

 Parametrized tests
 ------------------